 Christy Collins suggests that imaginatively it is possible to move beyond the polemical question which so preoccupied writers and readers under apartheid: "Which side are you on?" to embrace the alternative, "non-essentialist" question of "Where is here?"
 This course explores the ways in which particular writers have responded to both these questions, and explores their representations of identity, community, displacement and place - or social and psychological geographies - in contemporary, 'post-apartheid' South Africa.
 We also explore the variety of narrative forms that emerge out of these processes.

-Ishtiyaq Shukri, I See You [KP] Harry Kalmer, A Thousand Tales of Johannesburg [KP] Phaswane Mpe, Welcome to Our Hillbrow [KP] Hugh Masekela and D. Michael Cheers, Still Grazing: The Musical Journey of Hugh Masekela [TN] Ivan Vladislavić, The Exploded View [TN] Gabeba Baderoon, The History of Intimacy [TN]
+Harry Kalmer, A Thousand Tales of Johannesburg [KP] Nadine Gordimer, No Time Like the Present [KP] K. Sello Duiker, Thirteen Cents [TN] Ivan Vladislavić, The Exploded View [TN]